Gayathri180102/eloro_fork/README.md

-PeerNet - A RickNotRoll Project
+eloro - E waste Management and Reloactor
 This was a group project that my friends and I built for a hackathon organized at our college.
 This repository is a modified copy of the submission that was made.

 Teammates: @Kxitij, @SuryaCodez